 The electrifying next installment in the Red Queen series escalates the struggle between the growing rebel army and the blood-segregated world they’ve always known—and pits Mare against the darkness that has grown in her soul.

-Nothing happens in this story.
-I wondered if it was the second book in a trilogy, because it definitely felt like the “bridge” book that second novels typically are between the first and third novels in trilogies, but on Goodreads it looks like there are going to be four novels so now the lack-of-plot just feels unacceptably lazy.
+I wondered if it was the second book in a trilogy, because it definitely felt like the “bridge” book that second novels typically are between the first and third novels in trilogies, but on Goodreads it looks like there are going to be four novels so now the lack-of-plot felt so weird to me.
 It was so boring.
-Mare et al. spend the entire time running from place to place, doing repetitive things, encountering repetitive stock-characters whose names are forgotten as quickly as going from one word to the next.
+Mare et al. spend the entire time running from place to place, doing repetitive things, encountering repetitive stock-characters whose names I forgot as quickly as going from one word to the next.

 What.
 Even.
-So many characters were introduced in this novel, plus all of the characters from the previous book make their appearance(s) and none of them matter.
-Seriously none of these characters are memorable.
-I couldn’t tell you any of their names except that there’s a man they call the Colonel but that’s not even his name.
-Nobody in this story is memorable or likable, not even Mare, especially Mare.
-My god, this bitch.
+So many characters were introduced in this novel, plus all of the characters from the previous book make their appearance(s) and none of them seemed to play a significant role.
+To me, none of these characters are memorable.
+I couldn’t tell you any of their names except that there’s a man they call the Colonel, but that’s not even his name.
+Nobody in this story is memorable or likable, not even Mare.
 She keeps walking into traps and making poor decisions and like, I get it, betrayal is exciting in a story but when it happens at every turn of the page it’s not even interesting anymore and I grew bored with the story and the plot and the characters because I knew none of it would matter.

-It’s a story of running, recruiting, making a ton of mistakes that aren’t even interesting, action that doesn’t leave your heart pounding, flat characters, a stupid heroine, more betrayals than you can count, and a cliffhanger that doesn’t feel exciting because you can see that shit coming from a mile away.
+It’s a story of running, recruiting, making a ton of mistakes, action that doesn’t leave your heart pounding, flat characters, a boring heroine, more betrayals than you can count, and a cliffhanger that doesn’t feel exciting because it felt predictable.

 I give Glass Sword 1.5/5 stars.

 Done with day 12 of my 14 Day Reading Challenge!